okfn/opendefinition/source/open-definition-dev.markdown

 #### 2.2 Acceptable Conditions

-The **license** *may* condition permissions granted on compliance with the following conditions.
-Other conditions are not permitted if they limit, make uncertain, or otherwise diminish the permissions required in Section 2.1.
+The **license** shall not limit, make uncertain, or otherwise diminish the permissions required in Section 2.1 except by the folloing allowable conditions:

 ##### 2.2.1 Attribution

-The **license** *may* require that contributors, rights holders, sponsors and creators of a licensed work be attributed in distributed versions of the work.
-If this condition is imposed, it *must not* be onerous.
+The **license** *may* require distributions of the work to include attribution of contributors, rights holders, sponsors and creators as long as any such prescriptions are not onerous.

 ##### 2.2.2 Integrity

-The **license** *may* require that modified versions of a licensed work carry a different name or version number from the original work, or otherwise indicate what changes have been made.
+The **license** *may* require that modified versions of a licensed work carry a different name or version number from the original work or otherwise indicate what changes have been made.

 ##### 2.2.3 Share-alike

-The **license** *may* require that copies or derivatives of a licensed work be released under a license the same as or similar to the original.
+The **license** *may* require copies or derivatives of a licensed work to remain under under a license the same as or similar to the original.

 ##### 2.2.4 Notice

-The **license** *may* require retaining copyright notices and identifying the license used.
+The **license** *may* require retention of copyright notices and identification of the license.

 ##### 2.2.5 Source

-The **license** *may* require that modified works be made available in a form preferred for further modification.
+The **license** *may* require modified works to be made available in a form preferred for further modification.

 ##### 2.2.6 Technical Restriction Prohibition

-The **license** *may* prohibit distribution of licensed works with technical measures that restrict the exercise of required permissions.
+The **license** *may* prohibit distribution of the work in a manner where technical measures impose restrictions on the exercise of otherwise allowed rights.

 ##### 2.2.7 Non-aggression

-The **license** *may* require modifiers to grant the public additional permissions (for example, patent licenses) required for exercise of required permissions, and may condition permissions on not aggressing against licensees with respect to exercising any required permissions (again, for example, patent litigation).
+The **license** *may* require modifiers to grant the public additional permissions (for example, patent licenses) as required for exercise of the rights allowed by the license.
+The license may also condition permissions on not aggressing against licensees with respect to exercising any allowed right (again, for example, patent litigation).